Gutenberg Sci-Fi 3

 Samuel Delany is linked with the change in later 1960’s Sci‐Fi towards denser, more wayward writing.
 I’ll start with the Jewels of Aptor because I think it was the first.
 It’s a fantasy quest with hints of Sci‐Fi culture, if not science‐fiction, on the magic stones of power which develops into an unusual and effective ying/yang take on what those powers are.
 The plot rolls on mistaken perceptions that are confusing so I couldn’t be bothered to follow.
 But a mediocre character, if they know what is going on, can upend the power of a priestess—a refreshing change.
 As the quest unrolls, with I assume M. Delany themes that drama may not work out for the best and nobody knows what’s happening, the story works through scenes for once meaningful and inventive… I’m not going to spoil, but this would make a gripping video game.
 If you can stand for the impressionistic writing style, recommended.

 Captives of the Flame, another short novel, doesn’t promise much—same fantasy‐world as Jewels of Aptor, which is Empire‐riches and (emphasised!) a 1500’s English pitch that involves fishermen and courts and so forth.
 At start it’s most notable for free‐form sentence construction in an impressionistic style that’s all cloud edges and thought‐inserted.
 But then the story scatters an idea that this is future‐earth Sci‐Fi—the culture has photography—which is more involving (though not quite Roger Zelazny’s ‘Lords of Light’).
-Then the fishermen and good‐hearted‐street‐rogues, even the courtly characters, have odd pitches like mathematics or four arms, and clash in scenes that are unsure and off‐path…. while the plot rolls along gleefully serving injustice on characters via. moves like fish‐poisoning.
-And, for me unconvincing as plot but asserted and present, an idea that the victims of warmongering identities is themselves.
+Then the fishermen and good‐hearted‐street‐rogues, even the courtly characters, have odd pitches like mathematics or four arms, and clash in scenes that are unsure and off‐path…. while the plot rolls along gleefully serving injustice on characters with moves like fish‐poisoning.
+And, for me unconvincing as plot but asserted and present, an idea that the victims of warmongering identities are themselves.
 At which point, I think anyone must admit, for better or worse, this is different.

 Only these two, which were his first, by M. Delany on Gutenberg, but either or both invaluable as a radical personal take on how fantasy conventions can be reworked, and to understand the changes to come.